Covid 19 coronavirus: Journalist Sophia Yan's week of tests and threats in Wuhan

 Exiting my room, I bid good morning to a hotel cleaner in a hazmat suit and head out.

-Cai Yao, 34, tells me his mother's symptoms appearing in late January worsened quickly; she only returned home two weeks ago.
+Cai Yao, 34, tells me his mother's symptoms appeared in late January and worsened quickly; she only returned home two weeks ago.

 "For a whole week, she couldn't eat.
 She coughed up blood, and her nose would bleed," he said.
 "It really looked like she was on her deathbed."

 Hospitals were full, so they drove daily across town for outpatient treatment, waiting 10 hours in line with many others.
-Mr Cai doesn't know what shots were administered, but is grateful she recovered.
+Cai doesn't know what shots were administered, but is grateful she recovered.

 Many families weren't so fortunate.
-At the peak, there were 5000 bodies waiting to be scorched into ash at one of Wuhan's eight crematoriums, a worker tells me – a far cry from two dozen per day before the pandemic.
-His shifts began at 5:30am and ended after dark.
+At the peak, 5000 bodies were waiting to be scorched into ash at one of Wuhan's eight crematoriums, a worker tells me – a far cry from two dozen per day before the pandemic.
+His shifts began at 5.30am and ended after dark.

-Such accounts cast doubt over China's reported death toll of about 3300, especially as fatalities in Italy, Spain, France, the UK, US, and Iran exceed that figure.
+Such accounts cast doubt over China's reported death toll of about 3300, especially as fatalities in Italy, Spain, France, the UK, US, and Iran far exceed that figure.

 Virus deaths are so sensitive that at a cemetery – which grieving families haven't been allowed to visit – a phalanx of uniformed officers and plainclothes minders surround me and my colleague.
-When I try to leave, they grab my bag, drag me backward, and snatch my phone..
+When I try to leave, they grab my bag, drag me backward, and snatch my phone.

 "What if you report about this incident?" one sneers, when I ask for it back.